-If you’ve found that your diarrhea appears before you have your period, you’re not alone.
-Many women report that, together with premenstrual syndrome (PMS), they often experience severe diarrhea symptoms.
-Diarrhea right before your period is something many women have in common.
-One thing is for certain: a woman's menstrual cycle and the functioning of her digestive system are definitely linked.
+If you’ve found that your diarrhea appears before your period, you’re not alone.
+Many people experience severe diarrhea with PMS.
+Your menstrual cycle and digestive system are closely linked.

 Why do you get diarrhea before your period?